 Using a paintbrush or narrow paint roller, begin to apply the paint in smooth, even strokes with the grain of the wood.
 Start at the top of each fence board and work your way to the bottom before moving to the next board.
 A paint sprayer can be used in place of a paint roller, but users will need to take further precautions to prevent the wind from blowing the paint onto nearby objects.
-You will also need to wear a supplied-air respirator if you choose to use a paint sprayer.
+You will also need to wear a high-quality respirator mask or supplied-air respirator if you choose to use a paint sprayer.

 Check the fence after painting and touch up any spots that were missed, then allow the fence to dry for two to three hours.
 Repeat this process to apply a second coat of paint.
 When complete, the paint will require at least 24 to 48 hours to properly cure before it can effectively protect the wood.